•

 Plagiarism Policy

-Georgia Journal of College Student Affairs may use Similarity Check, a multi-publisher initiative, to selectively screen article submissions for originality.
+The Journal of Higher Education and Student Affairs may use Similarity Check, a multi-publisher initiative, to selectively screen article submissions for originality.
 Similarity Check uses the iThenticate software, which checks submissions against millions of published research papers (the Similarity Check database), documents on the web, and other relevant sources.
 These submitted papers are not retained in the Similarity Check system after they have been checked.
 Read more at Crossref's Similarity Check & Researchers page.

 { top }